1. The Council of Brethren Elders is a revival of historical Brethren polity

 d.
 Brethren polity changed in the twentieth century

-Unfortunately the Church of the Brethren departed from the historic biblical elders' bodies and replaced them with district boards and commissions, which were often no longer comprised of elders.
-The initial intent was to be supportive, but eventually they replaced the elders’ bodies.
-Ultimately, the Church of the Brethren officially eliminated the office of elder that God had ordained to oversee His church.
-Congregations that retained the elders’ office have depended upon the district for direction in congregational oversight and ministerial ordination rather than adjoining elders.
-The polity change from biblical to progressive has opened the door to the toleration of manmade doctrine and polity coming into the denomination.
+Unfortunately, some Brethren groups have departed from the historic biblical elders' bodies and replaced them with district boards and commissions, which were often no longer comprised of elders.
+The polity change from biblical to progressive has opened the door to the toleration of manmade doctrine and polity coming into churches.
 We believe this change began when a lower view of the Scriptures was accepted or tolerated, which over the succeeding generations, eroded the biblical doctrines and practices which were formally upheld.
 The result has been serious spiritual decline.

 2. The biblical basis for the historic Brethren church polity